Best color question for gray backgrounds?

 The best color in a book is something that all designers and self-publishers want.
-The following is a question asked by a book designer about the best way to create two gray colors for backgrounds.
+The title question is asked recently by a book designer about the best way to create two gray colors for backgrounds.
 Let’s first assume that you have accurate color on your monitor.

 The question …